-Goal 6: A safe and inclusive cycling culture to encourage participation of bike racks, drinking taps, repair stations, wayfinding signage and other infrastructure to enhance the cycling experience.
+Goal 6: A safe and inclusive cycling culture to encourage participation activities, participation in cycling can be encouraged.
+This will also be supported by provision of bike racks, drinking taps, repair stations, wayfinding signage and other infrastructure to enhance the cycling experience.